-Dwelling.
-Any building, structure, manufactured home, or mobile home, or part thereof, used and occupied for human habitation or intended to be so used, and includes any outhouses and appurtenances belonging thereto or usually enjoyed therewith.
+Dwelling- any building, structure, manufactured home, or mobile home, or part thereof, used and occupied for human habitation or intended to be so used, and includes any outhouses and appurtenances belonging thereto or usually enjoyed therewith.

 Dwelling-Accessory.
-A smaller, secondary dwelling unit either detached or attached, such as a garage apartment or cottage, designed for occupancy and located on a lot with an existing single-family dwelling.
+A smaller, secondary dwelling unit either detached or attached, such as a garage apartment or cottage, designed for occupancy by one or two persons and located on a lot with an existing single-family dwelling.
+Said units shall not exceed one per lot.